ashwinreddy/blog/_notes/Public/Works/Bhagavad Gita.md

 ---
-title: "Bhagavad Gita"
+title: "bhagavad gita"
 feed: hide
 tags: book
 ---

-The _Bhagavad Gita_ (Sanskrit for Song of God) is a portion of the [[Epic poem]] _Mahabharata_ (Sanskrit for great story).
-In it, prince Arjuna asks Krishna, the form of Vishnu, about his duty on the battlefield.
-I prefer Graham Schweig's translation.
+The _bhagavad gita_ (Sanskrit for Song of God) is a portion of the [[epic poem]] _Mahabharata_ (Sanskrit for great story). in it, prince arjuna asks krishna, the form of Vishnu, about his duty on the battlefield.